alexnask/ooc-js/README.md

 ##Compiling

 To compile ooc code to Javascript, you will first need to get a working version of Clang (ideally 3.1).<br/>
-Then, you should follow the instructions found at [the emscripten homepage](http://emscripten.org) tog et it up and running and add the directory you installed it on to your PATH.<br/>
+Then, you should follow the instructions found at [the emscripten homepage](http://emscripten.org) to get it up and running and add the directory you installed it in to your PATH.<br/>
 Last but not least, you must compile the emscripten branch of rock.
 To do so, just run "make rescue"<br/>
 <br/>